mautic/documentation/en/plugins/salesforce.md

 **--integration**=Salesforce  to use with salesforce integration.
 In future this command may be used for other integrations.

-## Setin up Mautic's custom object in Salesforce
+## Setting up Mautic's custom object in Salesforce
 To be able to push activities to the salesforce integration you first need to setup a custom object in your salesforce instance.
 Please setup the object as it is described below.

 Custom object name: Mautic__timeline (API  name: Mautic_timeline__c)